How do I set up API Gateway with my own CloudFront distribution?

 1

-I want an edge-optimized API endpoint in Amazon API Gateway, but I need more control over the Amazon CloudFront distribution.
-How do I create and use my own distribution?
+I want an edge-optimized API endpoint in Amazon API Gateway, but I want to create my own Amazon CloudFront distribution for it.

 Short description

-If your API clients are geographically dispersed, consider using an edge-optimized API endpoint in API Gateway.
+If your API clients are geographically dispersed, then use an edge-optimized API endpoint in API Gateway.
 This type of endpoint acts as a Regional endpoint with an AWS managed CloudFront web distribution to improve client connection time.

 To use the global CloudFront content delivery network and maintain more control over the distribution, use a Regional API with a custom CloudFront web distribution.